-Please note we have now moved to online payments for applications for a Certificate of Freedom to Marry.
+Please note we have now moved to online payments for applications for a Freedom to Marry Cert.
 Please have your debit/credit card details and the required supporting documents ready before you begin your application.
 Further information can be found under the Supporting Documents section below.

 To apply for a Certificate of Freedom to Marry, you must complete an online questionnaire about yourself and your upcoming marriage or civil partnership.

 Based on this questionnaire, you’ll be presented with one or more Statutory Declarations to complete and a checklist of supporting documentation you'll need to submit with your application.